greenboxal/doggohub/doc/ssh/README.md

 ## Working with non-default SSH key pair paths

-If you used a non-default file path for your GitLab SSH key pair, you must configure your SSH client to find your GitLab SSH private key for connections to your GitLab server (perhaps gitlab.com).
+If you used a non-default file path for your DoggoHub SSH key pair, you must configure your SSH client to find your DoggoHub SSH private key for connections to your DoggoHub server (perhaps doggohub.com).

 For OpenSSH clients this is configured in the `~/.ssh/config` file.
 Below are two example host configurations using their own key:

 ```
-# GitLab.com server
+# DoggoHub.com server
-Host gitlab.com
+Host doggohub.com
 RSAAuthentication yes
 IdentityFile ~/.ssh/config/private-key-filename-01

-# Private GitLab server
+# Private DoggoHub server
-Host gitlab.company.com
+Host doggohub.company.com
 RSAAuthentication yes
 IdentityFile ~/.ssh/config/private-key-filename
 ```